February 20, 2020

 At Fiduciary Trust, we are excited about the new tax law change, as it not only simplifies a complicated system, it also increases focus on — and support of — deserving charitable organizations.
 Notably, it does so in a manner that is highly aligned with grantor and trustee interests and objectives.

 Fiduciary Trust has a long history of supporting charities and helping individuals, endowments, and foundations with their philanthropic efforts.
 Please contact us if we can be of assistance in helping you plan for and manage your philanthropic investments and giving.
+You can also learn more about our services here.

 Click here to view the pdf version of this article.